What is Celtic Music?

 The Celts and Their Music

 Spanning across Europe, the Celts were a diverse assortment of tribes inhabiting regions from the British Isles to central Europe and beyond.
 Music played an integral role in their society, with the oral transmission of songs and stories from one generation to another.
-Within Celtic culture, the druids, who served as the spiritual guides, held the task of safeguarding and perpetuating ancient traditions, which encompassed the enigmatic realm of music.
+Within Celtic culture, the druids, who served as the spiritual guides, held the task of safeguarding and perpetuating ancient traditions, which encompassed the domain of music.

 Cultural Influences on Celtic Music